Postgraduate study programmewhich requires a first university degree.

 General Admission requirements

-- An above average Bachelor's degree, at least corresponding to the German grade 2,5 (good) in Economics, Mathematics/Statistics, Political Science, Computer Science, Sociology or Psychology.
+- An above average Bachelor's degree in Economics, Mathematics/Statistics, Political Science, Computer Science, Sociology or Psychology.
 You are welcome to apply in your final year of your Bachelor's programme.
 Please submit your current academic transcript as PDF (with an officially certified translation into English or German, if applicable).

 - Please include a curriculum vitae in English as well as a one-page statement of purpose written in English showing your suitability and motivation for pursuing the Master's programme.